 At Aegis Living, one of the main goals is to improve the quality of life for seniors with Alzheimer’s disease.
 The core of each memory care community is the Life’s Neighborhood program, which was designed to increase enjoyment and enhance general mental, physical and emotional well-being for people with dementia by creating an environment of comfort and familiarity for minimal stress and anxiety.
-One of the highlight features of Life’s Neighborhood is the Snoezelen – pronounced “snoozlin” – room called “Life’s Haven.”
+One of the features of Life’s Neighborhood is the Snoezelen – pronounced “snoozlin” – room called “Life’s Haven.”

 About Life’s Haven